rickt/gsuitemdm/mdmtool/README.md

 $ mdmtool wipe -i 123456789098765 -d foo.com
 WARNING: Are you sure you want to WIPE device IMEI=123456789098765 in domain foo.com? [y/n]:
 ```

+See the [Admin SDK docs](https://developers.google.com/admin-sdk/directory/v1/guides/manage-mobile-devices) for full details on administrative actions.

 ### Action Details
 | Action  | What it does                 | Details on what it does                                                              |